patilav/Distributed-Computing/3-message-passing/PATIL-Avanti-Concurrency-among-strangers.md

 - Eventual (where new plan is kept in 'to-do' list and executed after the previous plan is completed, which is represneted by "<-"

 * Simple E execution:  VAT
-A VAT is minimum unit of persistance, migration, partial failure, resource control, and defence from DOS.
+A VAT is a combination of a normal execution stack, a pending delivery queue and the heap of objects they operate on.
+It is a minimum unit of persistance, migration, partial failure, resource control, and defence from DOS.

-Communicating Event loops
+* Communicating Event loops:
+A turn is E's unit of operation.

+1. Near reference : Direct reference between two objects in the same VAT They carry immediate-calls and eventual-sends
+Provide one object synchronous access to another.

+2. Eventual reference : Cross boudries and interact with other VATs.
-Promise Pipelining - Shows that pipelining helps programs to tolerate latency and
+They are first class, they can be passed as arguments, returned as results, stored in data structures, Promise Pipelining - Shows that pipelining helps programs to tolerate latency and Since each VAT runs concurrently with all other vats, turns in different vats no longer

-Partial failure
+* Partial failure

-From Objects to Actors and Back Again -  presents a brief history of E’s concurrency control.
+* From Objects to Actors and Back Again -  presents a brief history of E’s concurrency control.

 ## Analysis